airpartners/hepa-summer23/data_guide.md

 Data files are labelled with the following naming convention:
 `LocationCode_SensorCode_ID_suffix`

+**When adding a new file to the dataset, name it appropriately according to convention**.

 You should already have looked at the [standard location codes](#location-coding).
 Now, let's familiarize ourselves with the sensor codes.

 #### Sensor Codes